kdmccormick/tutor-contrib-kdmccormick/README.rst

 Roadmap
 =======

-I am be retiring this plugin in favor of ``quickdev``, described above.
+I will be retiring this plugin in favor of ``quickdev``, described above.

 Plugin: stopnightly
 *******************